Child marriage in the United States: Location

-The Koski/Heymann also found that only 20% of married children were living with their spouses; the majority of the rest were living with their parents.
+The Koski/Heymann study also found that only 20% of married children were living with their spouses; the majority of the rest were living with their parents.

 Race/ethnicity

 Cases of child marriage exist in every racial or ethnic demographic but are more prevalent in some as compared to others.
-Instances of marriage were lower among white non-Hispanic children (5.0 per 1,000) than among almost every other racial or ethnic group studied; it was especially high among children of Native American or Chinese descent (10.3 and 14.2, respectively) Additionally, U.S.-born African American girls are about 1.5 times more likely to marry underage than U.S.-born Caucasian girls.
+Instances of marriage were lower among white non-Hispanic children (5.0 per 1,000) than among almost every other racial or ethnic group studied; it was especially high among children of Native American or Chinese descent (10.3 and 14.2, respectively).
 Girls of Hispanic/Latina origin are more likely than those of black or white heritage to be married as a minor.

 It was more common for immigrating children to be married than those born within the United States.
 Between the budget years 2007 and 2017, U.S. Citizenship and Immigration Services received 3.5 million immigration petitions, resulting in 8,686 approvals for people in marriages or engagements where one or both members of the couple was still a minor at the time of the petition.
-The Koski/Heymann study found that prevalence among children from Mexico, Central America, and the Middle East was 2-4 times that of children born in the United States.
+The Koski/Heymann study found that prevalence among children from Mexico, Central America, and the Middle East was 2–4 times that of children born in the United States.